boltops-tools/ufo/docs/_docs/upgrading/upgrade4.4.md

     ufo upgrade v43to44

-This updates your `.ufo/settings.yml` file to include `stack_naming: append_env` which removes a warning message when you deploy.
+This updates your `.ufo/settings.yml` file to include `stack_naming: append_env` which removes a warning message and 20 second delay when you deploy.
 Example:

 .ufo/settings.yml: